 Amazon: The top 10 US eCommerce companies-led by Amazon at 38.7%-will represent about 60% of eCommerce sales in 2020 (eMarketer), thanks in part to their online grocery delivery that is thriving during the coronavirus crisis.
 One example: “On Amazon, our clients in household goods and fitness are selling more than three times as much as usual” Buy Box Experts’ Thomson said.
 At this point, it becomes important for existing as well as new sellers to consider going with Amazon as a permanent e-commerce platform for their sales.
 This is very likely the right time to look for amazon brand registration to empower sellers with authentic sales and reduced infringement.
 Moreover, brand registration can enable more customers to view products and trust what’s being offered, which is likely to increase sales as well.
 “Overall, sales are up at least 30% higher than what we would expect for this time of year.” (eMarketer)

 The new “essential” items: What may have been considered nonessential are now the new necessities, including sweatpants, self-care items, and electronics to make working from home more effective.
 As more gyms and fitness centers close to the public, shoppers have increased their spending on at-home fitness equipment.

 Get creative: A number of retailers have shifted to makeshift delivery options and click and collect options.
-Forbes wrote about a number of small businesses like Faire, who traditionally sold candles, stationary, and beauty, but has shifted gears to more urgent inventory during the coronavirus crisis.
-The platform’s top-seller is now disinfectant and it’s added more household essentials like hand soap.
+Forbes wrote about a number of small businesses like Faire, who traditionally sold candles, stationery, and beauty, but has shifted gears to more urgent inventory during the coronavirus crisis.
+The platform’s top-seller is no disinfectant and it’s added more household essentials like hand soap.
 Necessity is the mother of invention, reiterates eMarketer in their podcast.

 Brand Messaging in Response to the Crisis Matters